 How many of the world’s research articles can be read for free by anyone anywhere?
 This “opening” of the scholarly record is a herculean task of global importance for research and society, being championed by groups around the world from universities to libraries, governments, research funders and publishers.

-For clarity sake, “research articles” are the accumulated body of research in every field—history, physics, medicine—usually (but not always) published in peer-reviewed academic journals like Nature, Science, and PLOS ONE and/or deposited in discoverable research repositories.
+For clarity sake, “research articles” are the accumulated body of research in every field—history, physics, medicine—usually (but not always) published in peer-reviewed academic journals like Nature, Science, and PLOS ONE and/or deposited in discoverable research repositories (see the note regarding books and manuscripts at the end of this brief).

 How much progress have we made, and how much is left to accomplish?
 The short answer is that it depends on a number of factors, including definitions, sources, time periods considered, location, language, and discipline: